nhowley72/TIKR/README.md

 - fin.
 ----

+## Noel Current to Do

+- Organise! backend, frontend (src) , ml foldes and use apropriately.
+    - this can ensure the incramental updates to tikr ml side of things approprately.
+    - essentially liek having three main branches.
+This can formalise the training and prediction data which is essential to get in order.
+Like Data Preprocessing and FE, cron jobs etc.

 ## Final Legacy Comments
 - The Purpose of this Repo is to enable some experience with a MLE pipeline and improve my skill with git and the front end development!
 - Scaling TIKR will be great experience but also bootstrapping the knowledge into the other personal projects would be great.